-emission (and thus stellar masses) of epoch-of-reionization galaxies (referred to as our "MIRI-blue" pointings).
-In the remaining pointings, which overlap existing HST and Spitzer imaging, we observe in the F770W, F1000W, F1280W, F1500W, F1800W, and F2100W filters (referred to as our "MIRI-red" pointings) to study the rest-mid-IR emission from galaxies (pointings 5 and 8, being in parallel to the NIRCam grism, have less exposure time available; thus we omit F770W and F2100W).
-We use a three-point dither pattern to enable MIRI self-calibration and adequate point-spread function (PSF) sampling in parallel NIRCam images.
+The CEERS MIRI survey consists of eight pointings - four as primary with NIRCam imaging in parallel (MIRI pointings 1, 2, 3 and 6), and four as parallel to the NIR-Cam grism observations (MIRI pointings 5, 7, 8 and 9).
+In MIRI pointings 3, 6, 7 and 9, which overlap the NIR-Cam mosaic, we observe in F560W and F770W only, to probe the rest-frame optical emission (and thus stellar masses) of epoch-of-reionization galaxies (referred to as our "MIRI-blue" pointings).
+In the remaining pointings, which overlap existing HST and Spitzer imaging, we observe in the F770W, F1000W, F1280W, F1500W, F1800W and F2100W filters (referred to as our "MIRIred" pointings) to study the rest-mid-IR emission from galaxies (pointings 5 and 8, being in parallel to the NIR-Cam grism, have less exposure time available, thus we omit F770W and F2100W).
+We use a 3-point dither pattern to enable MIRI self-calibration and adequate PSF sampling in parallel NIRCam images.

-All $\lambda > 8~\mu m$ MIRI observations use the FAST readout mode, which the ETC predicts gives a $\sim 10\%$ higher signal-to-noise ratio (SNR).
-However, this mode has a high data volume; thus in the F560W and F770W, where the SNR gain is predicted to be less, we use the SLOW readout mode.
+All $\lambda > 8\mu m$ MIRI observations use the FAST readout mode, which the ETC predicts gives a $\sim 10\%$ higher SNR.
+However, this mode has a high data volume, thus in the F560W and F770W, where the SNR gain is predicted to be less, we use the SLOW readout mode.
 The exact exposures are a bit inhomogeneous due to the different parallel modes used.
-For MIRI3 and 6, in parallel with NIRCam imaging, we use the SLOW readout mode with 41 groups/integration for each of the three dithers, which gives a total integration time of 2938 s per observation.
+For MIRI3 and 6, in parallel with NIRCam imaging, we use the SLOW readout mode with 41 groups/integration for each of the three dithers, which gives a total integration time of 2938 sec per observation.
 F560W receives this observation once, while F770W receives it three times.
-For MIRI7 and 9, to accommodate the NIRCam widefield slitless spectroscopy (WFSS) primary exposures, our base observation unit is a SLOW readout with 12 groups/integration.
-F560W receives five of these integrations during the grism R observing sequence (four during the primary NIRCam WFSS grism four-point dither, and one during the direct image).
-F770W receives nine of these integrations (two during the grism R out-of-field image, four during the grism C four-point dither, one during the grism C direct image, and two during the grism C out-of-field images).
-The total integration times are 1433 s in F560W and 2580 s in F770W.
+For MIRI7 and 9, to accommodate the NIRCam WFSS primary exposures, our base observation unit is SLOW readout with 12 groups/integration.
+F560W receives 5 of these integrations during the grism R observing sequence (four during the primary NIRCam WFSS grism 4-point dither, and one during the direct image).
+F770W receives 9 of these integrations (two during the grism R out-of-field image, four during the grism C 4-point dither, one during the grism C direct image, and 2 during the grism C out-offield images).
+The total integration times are 1433 sec in F560W, and 2580 sec in F770W.